-EXHIBIT D PAYMENT REQUEST
+EXHIBIT D INVOICE

-REQUEST NUMBER MONTH
+INVOICE NUMBER MONTH

 Name of Agency:

-Grant Name/Project:
+Grant Name/Project: · ----

 Bill to:

 Orange County DESCRIPTION AMOUNT BILLED

 Manager, Housing and Community Development

 525 E. South Street

 Orlando, FL 32801

 TOTAL

-By signing this report, I certify to the best of my complete, and accurate, and the expenditures, disburs and objectives set forth in the terms and conditions of fictitious, or fraudulent information, or omission of a civil, or administrative penalties for fraud, false statem sements and cash receipts f the Federal award.
-I am any material fact, may sul are for the purposes aware that any false, bject me to criminal,
+By signing this report, I certify to the best of my locomplete, and accurate, and the expenditures, disburs and objectives set forth in the terms and conditions of fictitious, or fraudulent information, or omission of a civil, or administrative penalties for fraud, false statem ements and cash receipts the Federal award.
+I am ny material fact, may su are for the purpose aware that any false bject me to criminal

 Signature of Preparer: Date:

 Title:

 Authorized Signature: Date:

-Title
+Title: